Error Handling

 In the previous section we introduced how to handle numeric input using mutable computed cells.
 However, we glossed over what happens if the user enters invalid input.

-When a cell created by mutableString()
+When a cell created by mutableString() is assigned a string which

-does not represent a valid number, a default value of 0
+does not represent a valid number, a default value of 0 is

 assigned.
 This default value can be changed using the errorValue